Gulf of Honduras: Water

-Sea-surface temperatures in the Gulf range from 81 F in JanuaryFebruary to 84 F in AugustSeptember, with the former lower temperatures associated with coastal upwelling driven by intensified trade winds.
-The Gulf's upper mixed layer, which has uniform temperature and salinity, is about 49 ft in its northwest section, featuring temperatures of 83 F to 88 F. A thermocline develops offshore at 49 to 66 feet (15 to 20 m).
-Sea-surface salinity in the Gulf averages 36,200 parts per million (36.2 g per kg) offshore, but drops off closer towards the coast, and especially near estuaries like the Amatique Bay, where salinity dips to 5,000–10,000 ppm (5–10 g/kg) during the wet season.
-Visibility in the Gulf ranges from less than 3.28 ft near estuaries to a maximum of 108.27 ft inside the Belize Barrier Reef.
+Sea-surface temperatures range from 81 F in JanuaryFebruary to 84 F in AugustSeptember, with the lower temperatures associated with coastal upwelling driven by intensified trade winds.
+The upper mixed layer, which has uniform temperature and salinity, is about 49 ft in its northwest section, featuring temperatures of 83 F to 88 F. A thermocline develops offshore at 49 to 66 feet (15 to 20 m).
+Sea-surface salinity averages 36,200 parts per million (36.2 g per kg) offshore but drops off closer towards the coast, and especially near estuaries like the Amatique Bay, where salinity dips to 5,000–10,000 ppm (5–10 g/kg) during the wet season.
+Visibility ranges from less than 3.28 ft near estuaries to a maximum of 108.27 ft inside the Belize Barrier Reef.
 Dissolved oxygen ranges from 0.9 ppm (0.9 mg/L) near coastal areas of wastewater discharge, to 5.2–9.6 ppm (5.2–9.6 mg/L) near the Belize Barrier Reef. pH ranges from 5.8 in areas without marine vegetation (eg seagrass beds), to 7.4 in lagoons and estuaries, to 8.8 near coral reefs.
 Nitrate and phosphate concentrations range from levels below the detection threshold (near coral reefs), to 7.0 μM and 1.0 μM respectively (near estuaries).
 Chlorophyll-a concentrations range from undetectable to 0.55 ppm (0.55 mg/L).

 Ecology

 Ecosystems

-The most significant ecosystems in the Gulf are mangrove forests, seagrass beds, and coral reefs, these being some of the most productive ecosystems on Earth, in terms of mean net primary productivity, and some of the most vulnerable to changes in water quality.
+The most significant ecosystems are mangrove forests, seagrass beds, and coral reefs, these being some of the most productive ecosystems on Earth, in terms of mean net primary productivity, and some of the most vulnerable to changes in water quality.

-Mangrove forests

-The Gulf's mangrove forests are dominated by red mangroves, though black, white, and buttonwood mangroves are also present.
-Mangrove stands act as sediment traps in estuaries, thereby protecting coral reefs from sedimentation, and providing a primary source of nutrition and a nursery habitat for coastal marine life.
+The mangrove forests are dominated by red mangroves, though black, white, and buttonwood mangroves are also present.
+Mangrove stands act as sediment traps in estuaries, thereby protecting coral reefs from sedimentation and providing a primary source of nutrition and a nursery habitat for coastal marine life.
 They also act as a physical buffer from tropical storms for inland settlements.
-The largest forests sit on the Sarstoon–Temash, and the Port Honduras–Payne's Creek areas (on the southern coast of Belize, and the Atlantic coast of Guatemala).
+The largest forests sit on the Sarstoon–Temash, and the Port Honduras–Payne's Creek areas.
 Smaller forests are located near Livingston, Dulce River, Puerto Barrios, Punta de Manabique, and in the Jeanette Kawas National Park.
-Mangrove stands cover at least 130000 ha of land in Belize, and some 708 ha of Guatemala's Atlantic coast.
+Mangrove stands cover at least 130000 ha of land in Belize and some 708 ha of Guatemala's Atlantic coast.